jhpyle/docassemble/_docs/api.md

    input name `my_file`, this will have the effect of setting the [Python] variable `user.relative['aunt']` equal to a [`DAFileList`] containing the file.
+  - `event_list` (optional): a [JSON] array of variable names that triggered the question to which you are responding.
+This is necessary in cases where there is a diversion from the normal interview logic.
+The value of `event_list` can be obtained from [`/api/session/question`].

 File uploads: you can include file uploads in the POST request.